Coding bootcamp job placement programs and guarantees are some of the most enticing aspects of this new form of job training.

 - Game design

-Coding bootcamp job placement rates increase with specialization, so it’s a good idea to choose a specific field of study.
+Job placement rates increase with specialization, so it’s a good idea to choose a specific field of study.
 If you’re having trouble picking the right field, don’t worry.
 Career Karma can answer your questions and help you decide.
 Some tech fields run a higher employee deficit than others, so do your research before choosing.
-Be sure to examine your strengths before you select a career path.]
+Be sure to examine your strengths and weaknesses before you select a career path.

 Does Previous Education Matter?